gavinyork/zephyr3d/doc/markdown/scene.appoptions.md

 ## AppOptions type

-The creation options for Application
+Creation options for Application.

+Provides the canvas, device backend, and optional runtime and device configuration.

 **Signature:**